paulshorey/notes/ide/code-formatting.md

-I challenge anyone to give me a valid reason why **spaces** are better than **tabs**.
+> I challenge anyone to give me a valid reason why **spaces** are better than **tabs**.
 I still have not heard a reason besides **"everyone uses spaces, so you should too"**.
 But that is a valid reason.
 IDE defaults, online examples, most companies' in-progress code bases usually use spaces.
-So, I will too. :zipper_mouth_face:
+So, I will too. 🤐

 # Indentation

 **Make sure your text-editor or IDE does not do strange things** to your code formatting.
 I have found that VsCode applies strange indentation and word wrapping to all code files, on save.
 Surely it's possible to adjust it to behave better, but instead I chose to use Sublime Text, which by default does not modify the file on save, and otherwise pretty much the same editor.